mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

 * {{block(Configuration)}}

-    technical information about a piece of equipment describing its physical layout, functional characteristics, and relationships with other pieces of equipment.
+    technical information about an entity describing its physical layout, functional characteristics, and relationships with other entities.

     See {{sect(Configurations Model)}}.